top of page

 Information Technology (IT) Specialist

-Shelby has been a HIT Specialist at Fort Drum Regional Health and Planning Organization since 2023 and has previously served as an intern within the organization.
+Shelby has been a HIT Specialist at Fort Drum Regional Health Planning Organization since 2023 and previously served as an intern within the organization.

 Tom Zecher